 - Your stamina (endurance), strength, and fitness level

-If you exercised before treatment, you might need to exercise less or at a lower intensity during treatment.
-The goal is to keep as active and fit as possible.
+If you exercised before treatment, you might need to exercise less than usual or at a lower intensity during treatment.
+The goal is to stay as active and fit as possible.
 People who were very sedentary (inactive) before cancer treatment may need to start with short, low-intensity activity, such as short slow walks.
-For older people and those with bone metastases (cancer that has spread to the bones) or osteoporosis (bone thinning), or problems like arthritis or peripheral neuropathy (numbness in hands or feet), safety and balance are important to reduce the risk of falls and injuries.
+For older people, those with cancer that has spread to the bones or osteoporosis (bone thinning), or problems like arthritis or peripheral neuropathy (numbness in hands or feet), safety and balance are important to reduce the risk of falls and injuries.
 They may need a caregiver or health professional with them during exercise.

 Some people can safely begin or maintain their own exercise program, but many will have better results with the help of an exercise specialist, physical therapist, or exercise physiologist.
 Be sure to get your doctor’s OK first, and be sure that the person working with you knows about your cancer diagnosis and any limitations you have.
-These specially trained professionals can help you find the type of exercise that is right and safe for you.
-They can also help you figure out how often and how long it’s best for you to exercise.
+These specially trained professionals can help you find the type of exercise that’s right and safe for you.
+They can also help you figure out how often and how long you should exercise.

-Whether you are just starting exercise or continuing it, your doctor should have input on tailoring an exercise program to meet your interests and needs.
-Keep your cancer team informed on how you are doing with your exercise throughout your treatment.
+Whether you’re just starting exercise or continuing it, your doctor should have input on tailoring an exercise program to meet your interests and needs.
+Keep your cancer team informed on how you’re doing in regards to your activity level and exercise throughout your treatment.

 When you are recovering from treatment